Open-TEE/opentee-android/opentee_mainapp/README.md

 libraries that are dynamically loaded by the native code (and not as a dependency) are in src/main/libs/{armeabi,armeabi-v7a,x86} and are loaded by the java middleware layer.

+You can use the `install_opentee_files.sh` script to install the binaries and libraries to the appropriate directories easily.

 ##License

 This source code is available under the terms of the Apache License, Version 2.0: